Research

 About My Work

 My research focuses on the politics of education in the developing world.
 Specifically, I study how choices with regards to the education sector are the result of interactions between the political alignments of interest groups and electoral incentives.
 A second area of research of mine is political economy.
-To investigate these topics, I make use of mixed quantitative and qualitative methods, including interviews, archival work, large-N statistical work, and survey experiments.
-My newer area of focus is mis and disinformation in rich democracies.
+To investigate these topics, I make use of mixed quantitative and qualitative methods, including interviews, archival work, large-N statistical work, quasi-experimental work, and survey experiments.

 Democracy, Rural Inequality, and Education Spending